elazarl/elazarl.github.io/bootsequence.md

 Now we have a bit of a problem.
 On the one hand, we need to be in real mode in order to use `int 0x13h` and access the disk with the BIOS.
 On the other hand, we need to be in protected mode in order to access more than the first 1 MB of memory.
-What the loader does here, is, it uses the GDT in order to switch between protected and real mode.
+What the loader does, is, it uses the GDT in order to switch between protected and real mode.
 It would switch to real mode, fetch a few KB from the disk, move to protected mode, and copy them to memory.